QianyiZhong/cloud-assignment-1/README.md

 We realized the realtime tweets fetching and store the tweets into Amazon SimpleDB in TwitterGet2.java.

-We can get the number of the tweets in a certain size of area by click "count", and the TwittMap also supports heatmap.
+We can get the markers of location of the tweets by click "count", and the TwittMap also supports heatmap.

 We predifined some keywords, and we can select keyword for query from the downlist.